Digestive Health Treatment

 The Get Well Center recommends that all patients with symptoms of IBS be tested for celiac disease.
 Chronic use of certain sedative-hypnotic drugs especially the benzodiazepines may cause irritable bowel like symptoms which can lead to a misdiagnosis of irritable bowel syndrome.

 A 2008 review has found probiotics to be beneficial in the treatment of IBS.
-Many different type have be found to be effective including: Lactobacillus plantarum and Bifidobacteria infantis; however, one review found that only Bifidobacteria infantis showed efficacy.
+Many different types have been found to be effective including: Lactobacillus plantarum and Bifidobacteria infantis; however, one review found that only Bifidobacteria infantis showed efficacy.

 There is a strong brain-gut component to IBS.
 Relaxation therapy has also been found to helpful.